 in the case of an application for an increase in Supply Point Capacity where instructed to do so by the Transporter in accordance with Section V3

-and where the CDSP does not reject the application under paragraphs (a), (b) or (c) it shall notify the Transporter of the application.
+and where the CDSP does not reject the application under paragraphs (a), (b) or (c) it shall notify the Transporter of the User's application.

-Subject to paragraph 5.1.7, the CDSP will approve a Capacity Revision Application or (pursuant to paragraph 5.3.2) an application for a revised Supply Point Offtake Rate, and will inform the Registered User where such application is approved by the Transporter and notified to the CDSP.
+[Subject to paragraph 7.7, the CDSP will approve a Capacity Revision Application or (pursuant to paragraph 4.2) an application for a revised Supply Point Offtake Rate, and will inform the Registered User where such application is approved by the Transporter and notified to the CDSP.

+For the purposes of paragraph 7.2(e):

+“Booster” is a device (typically a centrifugal fan arrangement), located downstream of the outlet of the customer control valve, used to raise the pressure of gas by up to 200 mbar across the device;

+"Compressor" is a device (typically a reciprocating or screw type arrangement), located downstream of the outlet of the customer control valve on the service pipe, used to raise the pressure of gas by up to 40 mbar across the device.

 Feasibility Assessment

-For the purposes of assessing the feasibility of making gas available for offtake, the Transporter may request the Registered User to provide any of the following information:
+Where for the purposes of paragraphs 6.3, 6.4 and 6.5 the Transporter is required to assess the feasibility of making gas available at an Exising or Proposed Supply Point the Transporter may request the Registered or Proposing User to provide any of the following information:

 the proposed Annual Load Profile and Daily Load Profile;